 So!
 This recipe is gluten free, vegetarian, FODMAP friendly, low in lactose and straight up HEAVEN.
 It can also be adapted to be completely vegan, using the mac and cheese link above.

-- The fennel in this bolognese adds flavour and acts as an aromatic base.
+The fennel in this bolognese adds flavour and acts as an aromatic base.
 It doesn’t taste like fennel, but adds a texture reminiscent of caramelised onion.
-You could probably try some finely chopped carrot as a replacement, although I haven’t tried that.
+You can also use chopped carrots.

-- I have used a cup of red wine in this recipe.
+I have used 1 cup (250ml) of red wine in this recipe.
 It adds a deep, rich umami flavour that is reminiscent of meat, so it adds a great flavour to a vegetarian bolognese.
 You can substitute (if you really must) with water or a FODMAP friendly vegetarian stock.
 Make sure to adjust the seasoning if you use a stock.

-- Make sure your cornflour is gluten free, if it needs to be.
+Make sure your cornflour/constarch is gluten free, if it needs to be.

 - 1 31cm L x 23cm W x 5cm H rectangular baking dish